sbandur84/Free-OpenVPN-Connect-SCRIPT-for-Linux/README.md

 **Functions:**
 * Check for OpenVPN installation and install
 * Download popular free VPN service profiles
-* Automatic password retreaval from web pages
+* Automatic password retrieval from web pages
 * Outbound port and port range tester – Firewall tester – with help of PORTQUIZ.NET
 * Select downloaded free OpenVPN profile
-* Connect to selected profile
+* Connect to the selected profile
 You can establish free VPN connections with nothing but this script from Terminal

 # Instalation